Cursed adventure

 Always looking to do something fun with gamebooks, I thought I could make a

 gamebook reader for the terminal.
-Therefore I needed a TUI
+Therefore I needed a TUI, a Terminal User

 I have several objectives with it: